KalanaRatnayake/KalanaRatnayake.github.io/_projects/xavier.md

     Map Merging example
 </div>

-<b>Tech Stack:</b> [Robot Operating System (ROS)](https://www.ros.org/), [Octomap Library](https://octomap.github.io/), [Turtlebot system](https://www.turtlebot.com/)
+<b>Tech Stack:</b> [Robot Operating System (ROS)](https://www.ros.org/), [Octomap Library](https://octomap.github.io/)

-This project is to develop a multi-robot system that collaboratively maps an arena in 3D.
-The individual robots autonomously navigate through the map to an optimal frontier for efficient area exploration.
-The system is designed to work without an initial map to suit application scenarios such as disaster rescue.
+This project focuses on building a UGV suitable for spaces such as construction sites, storage yards, production floor warehouses, post-disaster environments etc. This is done as a contribution for a new startup focusing on developing robotic systems for above mentioned environments with applications in asset management and area inspection.
 [More details](https://uom.lk/cse/labs/IntelliSense/projects)